chrisferrer/blog/_posts/2016-12-10-bullet-journaling.markdown

 <br>

-1. Stay on top of and accomplish your goals
+1. **1.
+Stay on top of and accomplish your goals**

-2. Maintain good habits by getting a long term view - check out this article on habit forming from BrainPickings
+2. **2.
+Maintain good habits by getting a long term view** - check out this article on habit forming from BrainPickings

-3. Celebrate small wins - from finishing that essay or Powerpoint to getting some groceries (DiGiorno pizza dusted with olive oil anyone?)
+3. **3.
+Celebrate small wins** - from finishing that essay or Powerpoint to getting some groceries (DiGiorno pizza dusted with olive oil anyone?)

-4. Get those Gainz at the gym - maybe?
+4. **4.
+Get those Gainz at the gym** - maybe?
 Well, track those squats, that cardio, and hit the gym

-5. Get that IPO money - Had the greatest idea since sliced bread or the shake weight, but didn't write it down squandering your unicorn IPO idea?
+5. **5.
+Get that IPO money** - Had the greatest idea since sliced bread or the shake weight, but didn't write it down squandering your unicorn IPO idea?
 Don't fret you've got a pen and paper for that.

 Good Luck Bullet Journaling!!